esfand/esfand.github.com/resume.md

 * Short and long term projects.
 * Can work hourly or on project-basis.
-* I can work on-site in Toronto, remotely anywhere and I would also be thrilled to fly to you for a week or two to kick off a new project.
+* I can work on-site in Helsinki, remotely anywhere and I would also be thrilled to fly to you for a week or two.

 I am specifically _not_ looking for full or part-time employment.